ONSdigital/ons-devops/README.md

 # Overview

-This purpose of this project is to provide local development environment with following tools installed:
+This purpose of this vagrant project is to provide local development environment for Registers project with following tools installed:

 - Apache Hadoop
 - Apache Spark
 - Apache Cassandra

+This will also serve the installation of elasticsearch (Data,Master and CLient nodes) to test the elasticsearch configuration and automation using Ansible.

 # Requirements

 ## Hardware

-Currently virtual machine is configured to use 2 CPU cores and 4 GB of memory so these have to be available on the host machine.
+The use of CPU and RAM is configurable via nodes.yaml configuration file. e.g.

+ons-business-dev:
+  hostname: ons-business-dev
+  memory: 4096
+  vcpu: 2
+  role: ons-business-dev
+  environment: vagrant

 ## Software